pmdjdias/ua_computerVision/#02 - Introduction to OpenCV/README.md

 Display the original image and the modified image.

 ## 2.2 - Simple mathematical operation: image subtraction
-Based on the previous example, create a new program that reads and displays the two image files deti.bmp and deti.jpg.
+Based on the previous example, create a new program that reads and displays the two image deti.bmp and deti.jpg.
 To identify possible differences between the two images, carry out a subtraction operation.
 Be careful since the cv subtract operation is saturated and is different from the numpy – operations that is a modulo operations.
 Analyze the resulting image.